anvilsecure/usb-racer/README.md

 ## Scripts

-To be successful you may need to script up an attack.
+To be successful you may need to script an attack.
 Take a look at the [examples](/examples) and the pre-built [tools](/usbracer/tools).
 There are five steps to setup the device:

 1. Create a `Gadget` and specify the vendor/product ids, and some description strings: